invertase/notifee/docs-react-native/react-native/docs/installation.md

 ### 2a.
 Android API versions

-The values of the compileSdkVersion & targetSdkVersion might need to be chnaged. compileSdkVersion needs to be at least 33.
+The values of the compileSdkVersion & targetSdkVersion might need to be changed. compileSdkVersion needs to be at least 33.
 In addition, if your app is going to request permission on Android 13 via requestPermission, targetSdkVersion needs to be at least 33, as well.
 These setting are in the file `/android/build.gradle`.

 ```gradle
 buildscript {